Holiday gift guide 2022: Best deals at Amazon

 - 7' Dunhill Fir artificial Christmas tree, $166 (reduced from $310)

-This laptop tote makes a great gift for a busy student or working professional that wants a stylish way to take their laptop on the go.
-It features a padded laptop pocket to keep your laptop safe, along with plenty of room for the rest of your day-to-day items.
+This Baggallini backpack makes a great gift for a busy student or working professional that wants a stylish way to take their laptop and supplies on the go.
+It also features a luggage handle to easily attache to rolling suitcases, making it a great gift for travel enthusiasts as well.

 This TV offers great picture quality at an affordable price.
 It includes Dolby Vision HDR and quantum dot Wide color gamut technology for accurate color and clear picture quality.
 Amazon Fire TV is built-in to the Hisense fire TV, so you can easily access all of your favorite programs from Paramount+, Hulu and more.